lulle2007200/SwitchSDSetup/README.md

 ## Optional command line options
 ### --android [value]
 Value can be
-- a path to an Android Oreo image named android-xxGb.img.
+- a path to an Android Oreo image named android-xxgb.img.
 - a path to a folder containing Android Pie images (boot.img, system.img, vendor.img, tegra210-icosa.dtb,recovery.img or twrp.img).
 If twrp.img is present it will get prioritized over recovery.img.
 - partitions-only.
 If value is partitions-only, the script will create partitions with a default size for Android Pie.
 f the path contains spaces, put it in double quotes.